lart-bangor/research-assistant/docs/source/users/installation.rst

       Install mode setup

 #.
-Click :guilabel:`Yes` to allow L'ART Research Client to make changes to your device
+Click :guilabel:`Yes` to allow L'ART Research Assistant to make changes to your device
    (namely, to install the app).

    .. figure:: figures/user_account_control_screen.png